Skip to content

 Lock Screen, Encryption, and OS Hardening

 The first line of defense is physical security.
 Both iOS 17+ and Android 14+ enable full-device encryption by default — but that encryption is only as strong as your lock screen credential.
 A six-digit PIN provides roughly one million possible combinations; a four-digit PIN provides only 10,000.
+Against dedicated cracking hardware with the ten-attempt lockout bypassed on an older device, a four-digit PIN offers minimal real protection.

-Lock Screen Best Practices
+Lock Screen Configuration

 On iOS, go to Settings → Face ID & Passcode and disable “Reply with Message” and “Home Control” from the lock screen.
 On Android, navigate to Settings → Privacy → Lock Screen and set notifications to “Show sensitive content only when unlocked.”